dockstore/bcc2020-training/docker-training/Instructions.md

 ### Part A - Running Containers
 ---
 In this section you will try running a basic container called whalesay.
-See the [part A readings](#part-a-readings) for more information.
+Refer to the [part A readings](#part-a-readings) if you need a refresher on the content taught in the training

 Run whalesay with the following command:
 ```shell